 Being a coach in the NFL isn’t necessarily an automatic ticket to the emergency room.
 But the hospitalization of two coaches on one midseason weekend— one after collapsing on primetime television — is a scary reminder that the unrelenting pressure of trying to win football games week after week can be a dangerous thing.

 “Football sure is stressful and coaching is a stressful occupation — just like a lot of people’s jobs are stressful,” said Dan Reeves, who underwent heart surgery while coaching the Atlanta Falcons in 1998.
 “But it’s such a time-consuming job that you don’t really take care of yourself the way you should, and it’s easy to have those things happen.”

 Like Denver’s John Fox, Reeves knew he had heart issues during the season.
 Like Fox, he wanted to put them off as his team made a run to the playoffs.

 And like Fox he ended up in the hospital while his team played without him.

 “Good thing I finally said something to a doctor,” Reeves said, “or I could have had a heart attack.”

-Not so predictable is the future of Gary Kubiak, who collapsed while walking off the field at halftime on Sunday in a game his team would go on to lose in his absence.
-Though his Houston Texans issued a statement saying Kubiak was alert and in good spirits, he will remain in a Houston hospital at least through Tuesday while doctors run tests to find out what caused him to go down.
+Not so predictable is the future of Gary Kubiak, who collapsed while walking off the field at halftime Sunday night in a game his team would go on to lose in his absence.
+Though the Texans issued a statement saying Kubiak was alert and in good spirits, he will remain in a Houston hospital at least through Tuesday while doctors run tests to find out what caused him to go down.